weaveworks/weave-gitops-docs/docs/getting-started.md

 You can find out more about these YAMLs and the `.wego` directory [here](gitops-automation.md).

-Notice that `wego` has checked in this YAML into your fork (*This will change in a future release to create a PR against your repository instead*).
+Notice that `gitops` has checked in this YAML into your fork (*This will change in a future release to create a PR against your repository instead*).

 12. To access the `podinfo` UI you can set up a port forward into the pod.
 ```console